"Rate Lock" and other Ways to Get a Lower Interest Rate

-When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a certain interest rate for a determined period while you work on the application process.
-This saves you from working through your whole application process and learning at the end that the interest rate has gotten higher.
+A rate "lock" or "commitment" is a lender's promise to freeze a certain interest rate and a certain number of points for you for a specified period of time during your application process.
+This keeps you from getting through your entire application process and learning at the end that your interest rate has gotten higher.

-Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer ones generally costing more.
-You can get a longer period for your lock, but in making this choice, will most likely have a higher rate than you would with a shorter span of time
+While there can be a choice of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
+You can get a longer period for your lock, but in making this choice, will probably have a higher rate than you would have with a shorter period

 Do you have a question regarding a mortgage program?